 - Between event snack ideas choose foods that digest easily and settle comfortably such as bread, English muffin, bagel, crackers and pasta.
-DO NOT OVER EAT THEM!!! - Choose low fat protein sources they will settle well and keep you from feeling hungry. (example two or three slices turkey/chicken breast on sandwich, one or two eggs on toast, glass skim or low fat milk with banana and cereal, yogurt with granola.
+DO NOT OVER EAT THEM!!! - Limit high-fat proteins during the weekend (example - cheese, steak, burgers) they take longer to empty from the stomach. - Choose low fat protein sources - they will settle well and keep you from feeling hungry. (example - two or three slices turkey/chicken breast on sandwich, one or two eggs on toast, glass skim or low fat milk with banana and cereal, yogurt with granola.

 - Allow adequate time to digest.
 High calorie meals take longer to digest.
-Rule of thumb - Allow 3-4hours for a large meal - Allow 2-3 hours for a smaller meal - Allow 1-2 hours for a blended or liquid meal (smoothie) - Allow less than an hour for a small snack (according to your own tolerance). - ☼ Jittery, nervous swimmer if you know you cannot eat before events make a special effort to eat well the day before.
+Rule of thumb - Allow 3-4hours for a large meal - Allow 2-3 hours for a smaller meal - Allow 1-2 hours for a blended or liquid meal (smoothie) - Allow less than an hour for a small snack (according to your own tolerance). - ⇒ Jittery, nervous swimmer if you know you cannot eat before events make a special effort to eat well the day before.
 Have a large bed time snack in lieu of breakfast. - If you have a "magic food" you like to have at events, pack it the day before.
-You may think you won't forget, but better safe than sorry, put it in the bag the night before or write a note on your bag. - Always eat familiar foods before/during competition don't try anything new.
+You may think you won't forget, but better safe than sorry, put it in the bag the night before or write a note on your bag. - Always eat familiar foods before/during competition - don't try anything new.